Riverside Truck Accident Lawyer

 There are generally three types of large commercial vehicles driving on the roads in Riverside and the US:

 1. Class 8 trucks: These are the largest trucks, and they typically weigh over 33,000 pounds.
 They are used for hauling heavy loads, and they include tractor trailers and garbage trucks (we don’t see logging and other types of trucks common in other states however).

 2. Class 7 trucks: These trucks weigh between 26,001 and 33,000 pounds.
 They are often used for medium–duty hauling, and they include dump trucks and box trucks.

 3. Class 6 trucks: These trucks weigh between 19,501 and 26,000 pounds.
 They are typically used for light–duty hauling, and they include delivery trucks and utility trucks.

 California is a thriving state that is home to millions of people and businesses and many thousands of tons of cargo moving through everyday.
-Unfortunately, it is also a state that sees far too many truck-related deaths and injuries each year.
+Unfortunately, it is also a state that sees far too many tractor-trailer related deaths and injuries each year.
 Every year, the California Highway Patrol (CHP) compiles data on fatal car accidents and injuries.
 Because large tractor trailer accidents are particularly dangerous, the CHP specifically investigates trucking-related injuries and deaths.

 - Total Statewide Fatalities: 245

 - Total Statewide Injuries: 5,155